l0gicgates/churning/README.md

 # Churning Acronyms Glossary
-Simple Chrome extension to replace most the r/churning related acronyms with their meaning.
+This is a simple Google Chrome extension to replace most the r/churning related acronyms with their meaning when navigating the churning subreddit.

+## Installation
+Currently this extension does not live in the Google Chrome Appstore and will need to be installed manually as an unpacked extension
+1. Clone the project to a local folder.
+2. Type this on Google Chrome's address bar chrome://extensions/
+3. Turn on 'Developer Mode'
+4. Click on 'Load Unpacked Extension'
+5. Open up the folder on Step 1

 Below are the currently supported acronyms and their meaning

 ## Rewards Programs